 With some of her energy worked off, Touille settled back to watch the sights roll past.
 Unafraid of the water, she still much prefers to run on shore – typical of a terrier, she’d rather be sniffing every inch of land than cooped up in our boats.

 Cruising along a particularly quiet and peaceful stretch of water, the wind started to kick up as we turned south.
 When an occasional bloop sounded near our boats, I thought squirrels or birds were dropping nuts or twigs on us.
-A small branch hit my boat, and I realized the wind was dislodging them from the trees.
+When a small branch hit my boat, I realized the wind was dislodging them from the trees.

 We whipped around just in time to see a massive widow maker nearly the length of the river come crashing down from the treetops, shattering as it hit the water.

 Had it hit one of us, it would’ve been a really crappy way to go, but it was definitely an awesome sight to see.